 Cell Phones and Other Electronic Devices

-Students may not use cellular (cell) phones or other electronic devices while at school, except as permitted in this handbook.
+Students may not use cell phones or other electronic devices while at school, except as permitted in this handbook.

 Students may use cell phones or other electronic devices on the school sidewalks and in the common areas of the school before and after school, so long as they do not create a distraction or a disruption.
-Students may not have cell phones or other electronic devices while they are in locker rooms, classrooms or restrooms.
-During school hours students must keep their cell phones or other electronic devices in lockers or a personal vehicle.
+Students may not use cell phones or other electronic devices while they are in locker rooms or restrooms.
+Students must comply with each teacher’s classroom rules regarding cell phone use in class.

 Students may not use cell phones or other electronic devices while riding in a school vehicle unless they have express permission to do so from the vehicle’s driver.